What’s Your Ideal Weight Class?

 Anyways, back to figuring out your ideal weight class.

 2. Figure out your lean body mass.
-Again, your progress report will tell you (LBM) - otherwise you take your current total weight and subtract the amount of fat you have on your body:
+Take your current total weight and subtract the amount of fat you have on your body:1

 LBM = Total Weight-(Total Weight * bodyfat %)